 On Nov 8, 1960, John F Kennedy won the US Presidential Election becoming the first Irish American Catholic president of the United States.

-Editor’s note: On this day in history, November 8, in 1960, an Irish American from Massachusetts named John F. Kennedy won the United States Presidential Election under the slogan “A Time For Greatness”.
-Today as the results for the 2018 Midterm Elections are being announced we reflect on the election of the 35th President of the USA, JFK and his Irish mafia in the White House.
+Editor’s note: On this day in history, November 8, 1960, an Irish American from Massachusetts named John F. Kennedy won the United States Presidential Election under the slogan “A Time For Greatness”.
+Today, we reflect the election of the 35th President of the USA, JFK and his Irish mafia in the White House.

 When Barack Obama moved into the White House, many felt a sense of optimism despite the vast challenges facing America.
 Such feelings, naturally, recalled January of 1961 when, on a bright, frozen Washington morning, John Fitzgerald Kennedy was inaugurated, declaring that “the torch has been passed to a new generation – born in this century, tempered by war, disciplined by a hard and bitter peace, proud of our ancient heritage.”

 It wasn’t just Kennedy’s speech, youth and good looks that gave people a reason to feel optimistic.
 It was also the undeniable history of the occasion.
 Kennedy was the descendant of an Irish Famine survivor and America’s first Catholic president.

 So, awareness of this “ancient heritage” was inevitably going to trickle down and change the kinds of people at the center of American power.